hipe/tmx/lib/skylab/headless/doc/issues/040-the-CLI-box-DSL-narrative.md

 this is an experimental way to get through to the box class itself, because otherwise we can't use some DSL methods on the box class itself because they have been re-assigned to write to the child class we build.

-:#storypoint-50

-these two are "hard aliases" and not "soft" ones so if you need to customize how the o.p is created you have to override them individually. this is for a box creating its child leaf o.p